Alauddin Khalji: Relation with Hindus

 Alauddin rarely listened to the advice of the orthodox ulama.
-When he had asked about the position of Hindus under an Islamic state, the qazi Mughis replied that the Hindu "should pay the taxes with meekness and humility coupled with the utmost respect and free from all reluctance.
+When he had asked about the position of Hindus under an Islamic state, the Qazi Mughisuddin replied that the Hindu "should pay the taxes with meekness and humility coupled with the utmost respect and free from all reluctance.
 Should the collector choose to spit in his mouth, he should open the same without hesitation, so that the official may spit into it...
 The purport of this extreme meekness and humility on his part... is to show the extreme submissiveness incumbent upon this race.
 God Almighty Himself (in the Quran) commands their complete degradation in as much as these Hindus are the deadliest foes of the true prophet.
 Mustafa has given orders regarding the slaying, plundering and imprisoning of them, ordaining that they must either follow the true faith, or else be slain or imprisoned, and have all their wealth and property confiscated."

 Alauddin believed "that the Hindu will never be submissive and obedient to the Musalman unless he is reduced to abject poverty."
 He undertook measures to impoverish them and felt it was justified because he knew that the chiefs and muqaddams led a luxurious life but never paid a jital in taxes.
 His vigorous and extensive conquests led to him being viewed as persecutor both at home and abroad, including by Maulana Shamsuddin Turk, Abdul Malik Isami and Wassaf.
 Barani, while summing up his achievements, mentions that the submission and obedience of the Hindus during the last decade of his reign had become an established fact.
 He states that such a submission on the part of the Hindus "has neither been seen before nor will be witnessed hereafter".

 Under the Mamluk dynasty, obtaining a membership in the higher bureaucracy was difficult for the Indian Muslims and impossible for Hindus.
 This however seems to have changed under the Khaljis.
 Khusrau states in Khazainul Futuh that Alauddin had dispatched a 30,000 strong army under a Hindu officer Malik Naik, the Akhur-bek Maisarah, to repel the Mongols.
 During Ikat Khan's rebellion, the Sultan's life was saved by Hindu soldiers (paiks).
 Because of the large presence of non-Muslims in the imperial army, Alaul Mulk advised him not to leave Delhi to repel the Mongol Qutlugh Khwaja who had surrounded it.